ibrahimpg/venomgram-server/README.md

 ## Instructions

-It's actually very easy to get your own copy of venomgram-server running using Heroku.
+It's actually very easy to get your own copy of venomgram-server running using Heroku and MongoDB Atlas.

 1. Fork this repository and create a Node.js Heroku dyno that is deployed via your new venomgram-server repository.

-2. Install the Cloudinary and mLab add-ons to your Heroku dyno.
-This automatically creates two of the environmental variables you need.
+2. Install the Cloudinary add-on to your Heroku dyno.
+Head to the MongoDB Atlas website and create a MongoDB cluster/database.
+Add the connection string provided by Atlas to your Heroku environmental variables under MONGODB_URI.

-3. Head to the settings for your dyno and configure the remaining environmental variables you need: JWT_KEY (the secret key your app will use to sign JSON web tokens) and UI_URL (enabling CORS for the domain you will use [for your UI](https://github.com/ibrahimpg/venomgram-ui)).
+3. Configure the remaining environmental variables you need: JWT_KEY (the secret key your app will use to sign JSON web tokens) and UI_URL (enabling CORS for the domain you will use [for your UI](https://github.com/ibrahimpg/venomgram-ui)).

 And voila!
 You have your own copy of venomgram-server running, complete with persistent data storage and a remote MongoDB database.